RetronEletron/EmergeLibrary/README.md

 passwd
 ```
 ## Add Display Manager to be ran by default
-Run those commands below if your not sure that the display manager is for sure added to be ran by default.
+Run those commands below if you are not sure that the display manager is for sure added to be ran by default.
 ```
 OpenRC:
 rc-update add display-manager default

 Systemd:
-Simple run:
-systemctl enable displaymanager and replace displaymanager with the stage4's display manager for example if the display manager is gdm than run systemctl enable gdm and than reboot.
+systemctl enable displaymanager (replace displaymanager with the stage4's display manager for example if the display manager is gdm than run systemctl enable gdm and then reboot.)

 OPENRC ONLY:
-If those commands still does not let your display manager to run by default than make sure to edit /etc/conf.d/display-manager and where this is below:
+If those commands still wont let your display manager to run by default then make sure to edit /etc/conf.d/display-manager and where this is below:

 CHECKVT=7
 DISPLAYMANAGER="sddm"

-Or anything that is not your actual display manager of the stage4 than change it to it.
+Or anything that is not your actual display manager of the stage4 then change it to it.

 ```

 ## What do i do after i finish all those commands?

-That may be an question but i generally have some steps for people confused on what to do after the installation.
+That may be a question but i generally have some steps for people confused on what to do after the installation.

-Firstly, I would recommend changing the root password simply type in passwd and than your password if your password is too weak you can edit /etc/security/passwdqc.conf and whatever different is in there change it to this example:
+Firstly, I would recommend changing the root password simply type in passwd and then your password.
+If your password is too weak you can edit /etc/security/passwdqc.conf and whatever different is in there change it to this example:
 ```
 min=1,1,1,1,1
 max=40